TweetingCynical/weather-app/README.md

 ### Scope and Purpose

-Build an interactive Weather Forecase App with
+Build an interactive Weather Forecase App which utilises openweathermap api, and presents data for the current moment, and also the 5 days ahead.

 ### Usage